albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

 ^^^^^^^^^^^^^

 Hovering the mouse over the table header shows more information about the columns in a tooltip.
+Note that the shown units will differ if changed in options on page :ref:`options-units`.
+You can show or hide the columns from main menu ``Tools`` -> :ref:`flight-plan-table-display-options`.

 -  ``Ident``: ICAO ident of the navaid or airport.
 The ident can be suffixed as shown below: